Klaim/megastructures-prototypes/README.md

 *NOTE: this prototype was not started yet.*

-For this prototype we will use Godot as the "view" implementation and a C++ library as the "model".
-The goal is mainly to evaluate how difficult it makes working on the game.
-Depending on the resuts, we might decide to go with Godot, or try with Unreal or switch to a C++ graphic rendering library instead.
+For this prototype we will consider using an hexagonal representation of space (knowing that the final game will have a 3D grid ).

 # Development